 Spring is finally upon us and if you're not already participating in spring turkey season, you're likely thinking about it this time of year.
-Usually that ends all hunting activities for most of us until at least August or September, and we break out the fishing rods for the summer months after that.
+Usually that ends all hunting activities for most of us until at least August or September, and we put the hunting gear away and break out the fishing rods for the summer months after that.

 But who says hunting season has to end there?

 Today we'll look at some of the options for offseason hunting during the long summer months that can get you through the long wait to the more popular hunting seasons in the early fall.

 Many hunters don't dive very deep into their state's regulations books.
 So many don't realize there is almost always some type of game animal in season.
 Let's look at my state of Michigan as an example.
 Some of the animals in season all year-round include red squirrels and ground squirrels, skunks, wood chucks (or groundhogs), opossums, porcupines, weasels, starlings, house sparrows, and feral pigeons.

 Most of these animals are, of course, small game.
 But feral hogs are also open year-round to Michigan hunters, so there is a big game option there, even if most states classify them as a non-game animal.
 Thankfully, feral swine aren't a big problem in Michigan as of yet, but they do exist.

 If you live in Texas, well, you probably already know about the hog hunting there.
 Wild hogs have gotten so bad in the Lone Star State that the Texas Department of Parks and Wildlife has what basically amounts to an "anything goes" policy for hunting them.